Are you ready to advance your career?

 Applicants with significant, relevant employment experience, with a bachelor's degree of less than four years or equivalent will be considered on a case by case basis.

-Applicants who earned their previous degree from a university outside of North America, must submit a GRE or GMAT score as part other application.
+Applicants who earned their previous degree from a university outside of North America, must submit a GRE score as part of their application.

 The School of Policy Studies is committed to equity and diversity in education and welcome applications from individuals from equity seeking groups such as women, racialized/visible minorities, Indigenous/Aboriginal peoples, persons with a disability, persons who identify in the LGBTQ+ community and others who reflect the diversity of Canadian society.